Travel Blog – Blog About Traveling | The Broad Life

 Pork Pepper Bun.

 Now, the best part: food.
 If Shilin is famous for its oyster omelet, Raohe has the best pork pepper buns in the rest of Taiwan.
 The dish is so good that it is labeled as 5-star Michelin street food.
-It is a combination of crispy texture on one side and juicy in the other one.
-To make it, the vendor will flatten fermented doughs into round shapes, then they scope a spoon of marinated pork on the doughs and cover it by another round-shaped dough.
-After that, the vendors will put all of the doughs into a barrel and grill them until they are well-cooked.
-The smell coming from fresh grilled buns is really hard to resist this amazing dish, so don’t hesitate to put pork pepper bun into your bucket list when you visit Taiwan.
+It is a combination of crispy texture on one side and juicy on the other.
+To make it, the vendor will flatten fermented doughs into round shapes, then they scoop a spoonful of marinated pork onto the doughs and cover them with another round-shaped dough.
+After that, the vendors will put all of the dough into a barrel and grill it until they are well-cooked.
+The smell coming from fresh grilled buns is really hard to resist, so don’t hesitate to put pork pepper bun into your bucket list when you visit Taiwan.

 Another best dish that you need to conquer when coming to Raohe is the Taiwanese herbal pork bone soup.
-Pork bones/ribs will be stewed with traditional herbal medicine in hours until broth is rich and flavor is savory.
-The food is served with fermented soybean sauce.
-Just imagine, you have a bowl of hot soup, find yourself a seat to enjoy it after walking hours in the market.
+Chefs stew pork bones and ribs with traditional herbal medicine for hours, creating a rich, savory broth bursting with flavor.
+They serve the dish with fermented soybean sauce for an authentic taste.
+Just imagine, you have a bowl of hot soup, and find yourself a seat to enjoy it after walking for hours in the market.

 What is better?
 Besides two must-try dishes above, Raohe also has other great scrumptious food that you can try such a taro sweet soup, grilled squid, oyster noddle soup, chopped fruits, or stinky tofu if you want to challenge your nose.

 Want to have a nice, light drink after a big meal?
 Taiwan has a special treat for you.
-It is Aiju Jelly drink.
+It is an Aiju Jelly drink.
 It is made from a type of fig tree that tastes sweet like honey and has a subtle sense of fruit.
-To make the drink more light and tasty, the vendors put a spoon of lemon juice on it.
-This drink is not only a saver for tired tourists after wandering hours in the market but also a favorite one with Taiwanese people.
+To make the drink lighter and tastier, the vendors put a spoonful of lemon juice in it.
+This drink is not only a saver for tired tourists after wandering for hours in the market, but also a favorite one with Taiwanese people.

 3. Ximending Night Market – The Colorful Taipei Night Market